Could the Eagles fly the Ring-bearer to Mount Doom? YES, but they’d have to be very sneaky…

-A Wizard and a Dunedain Ranger lead a Dwarf Warrior, a Sinda Archer, a Gondorian Fighter and four Halfling burglars on an epic wilderness adventure and the mother of all dungeon crawls.
+An Istarii Wizard and a Dunedain Ranger lead a Dwarf Warrior, a Sindar Archer, a Gondorian Fighter and four Halfling burglars on an epic wilderness adventure and the mother of all dungeon crawls.

-But anyone with a sense for strategy has probably asked themselves…
+But anyone with an ounce of cunning and a desire to maximise the chances of success has probably asked themselves…

-“What about some extra ranged weapons and healing potions?”
+“What about bringing some more ranged weapons and healing potions?”

 “Elves are awesome.
 Why only bring one?”